Top mobile app publishers right now: overall, fintech, games, music, and travel

 Based on Apptopia data, here are the top 15 mobile publishers on each major mobile platform in the United States by downloads in the last month.

 Note: Meta (formerly Facebook) presents itself as 3 separate publishers: Meta, WhatsApp, and Instagram.
 I’ve combined them all together for a more realistic presentation of where Meta should sit with its big tech competitors.
-I did not do the same for Rollic Games, which reports under the recently-acquired Zynga subsidiary of Take-Two Interactive, simply because there seems to be greater strategic distance between these related companies than the Meta properties.
+I’ve also combined ByteDance and TikTok, which also appear separately.

 |Meta (Facebook, WhatsApp, Instagram)||Meta (Facebook, WhatsApp, Instagram)|

-Just missing the cut on iOS are companies like Miniclip, Adobe, Snap, DoorDash, and Roblox.
-Also just out of the picture on Android are app publishers like Lion Studios, OutFit7 with it’s decade-long hit Subway Surfers, Habby, and Freeplay.
+Newcomers include Temu, with its hit app “Shop Like a Billionaire,” and SayGames, with apps like Race Master 3D and Color Page ASMR.
+Just missing the cut on iOS are companies like Electronic Arts, Square, DoorDash, and Adobe.
+Also just out of the picture on Android are app publishers like Uber, Snap, OutFit7 with it’s decade-long hit Subway Surfers, King, and Spotify.

 One thing that really helps when you want to be a top global publisher is sheer number of apps: Google has 192 on Android, 131 on iOS.
 Disney has 164 on Android and an astounding 460 on iOS.
 Amazon has 72 on Android and another 66 on iOS, while Microsoft has 192 on Android and, as you might expect for a very precise, organized, and structured company, 192 on iOS.